Alan-N-Pereira/Pizzetta/README.md

 # Pizzetta

 The Pizzetta is an online web app built for ordering pizza online.
 The Pizzetta application was built using Next.js, MongoDB & Redux.
 The Application contains homepage, ordering page and cart page.
-There are four different pages, some using protected routes with auth listeners.
-Firebase firestore handles all the data and that data is retrieved using a custom hook; authentication is used on all pages, which is handled by Firebase as well.
+The new products can be added as admin.
+You can click on product to get info and then add it to cart to buy.

 ## Getting Started